 On September 30, 2016 the U.S. Fish and Wildlife Service recognized 10 more animal species as Endangered Species, giving them protections under the Endangered Species Act of 1973.
 These 10 species include 7 species of bee.

-This is the first time that bees have received endangered status.
+This was the first time that bees received endangered status.
 All 7 species are types of yellow-faced bees native to Hawaii.
 (At the same time, 39 Hawaiian-native plant species joined the Endangered Species list.)
 Competition from exotic insects, as well as habitat loss, are cited as the causes of these bees’ decline.
 For more about these bees and what’s being done to save them, see National Geographic.

 Meanwhile, Fish and Wildlife has recommended that another bee species should be given endangered status: the rusty-patched bumblebee, a species once widespread across mainland North America.
 This recommendation followed a petition from the Xerces Society, which showed this bumblebee species is struggling with “disease, habitat loss, climate change and overuse of pesticides on commercial crops,” according to the AP.
 The rusty-patched bumblebee once lived throughout roughly the northeastern quarter of the US and into Canada, but now there are only spotty populations here and there.
 Endangered status would afford the rusty-patched bumblebee protection under federal law.
 Here’s more info from Reuters.